 This week Keil Software, Inc, the company that makes compilers, simulators and debuggers for the 8051, C16x and ARM processors announced they purchased ARM Holdings plc (designers of the popular 32 bit CPU) and Intel Corporation, original purveyor of the 8051 plus lesser-known processors like the Pentium, Xeon, etc.

 A Keil spokesperson noted: "These acquisitions further strengthen our ability to support our customers.
-By providing both the tools and the silicon we can insure the utmost compatibility in all phases of the development process."
+By providing both the tools and the silicon we can ensure the utmost compatibility in all phases of the development process."

 "Though Intel doesn't sell 8051s anymore, they have unparalleled fab capability plus deep knowledge of microcontrollers."